manasa3005/legal_case_document_analyzer/README.md

 Important features like case title, time_stamp and document is given as input for generating summary.
 The output is shown in table format with title, summary of cases and similarity_score (for user input and existing cases).
 The overall optput shows how much the user's case is matching the existing cases.
+The model is integrated into a website using Streamlit.

 # Important features: